SPIRAL: A superlinearly convergent incremental proximal algorithm for nonconvex finite sum minimization: Preliminaries

 \subsection{Relative smoothness}

-We start by formally defining the notion of distance generating function, Bregman distance, and relative smoothness.
+We start by formally defining the notion of distance generating function, Bregman distance, and relative smoothness \cite{bauschke2017descent,lu2018relatively,teboulle2018simplified}.

-\begin{definition}[Distance-generating function (dgf)] A strictly convex function $h: \R^n \to \R$ that is continuously differentiable everywhere, \ie $h \in \mathcal{C}^1$, will be referred to as a distance-generating function (dgf). \end{definition} While some results here can be presented with $\dom h \subset \R^n$, for the sake of simplicity and global convergence analysis, we continue with $\dom h = \R^n$.
-The Bregman distance of a dgf is defined as: \begin{definition}[Bregman distance] Given a \emph{dgf} $h: \R^n \to \R$, the Bregman distance $D_h: \R^n \times \R^n \to \R_+$ is defined as,
+\begin{definition}[Distance-generating function (dgf)] A strictly convex function $h: \R^n \to \R$ that is continuously differentiable everywhere will be referred to as a distance-generating function (dgf). \end{definition}

+While some results here can be presented with $\dom h \subset \R^n$, for the sake of simplicity and global convergence analysis, we continue with $\dom h = \R^n$.
+The Bregman distance associated with a dgf is defined as: